danielegasparri/span-gui/span/readme_span.txt

 The spectrum displayed and used in the 'Spectral analysis' frame will be the one resulting from the selected tasks.

 By default, the tasks are performed in series, following their order in the panel.
 No intermediate graphical information is available: if you activate three tasks, you will see the combined effect of all when you click the 'Preview spec.' button in the main panel.
 If you don't perform any task, don't worry: the original spectrum will be visible and ready to use for spectral analysis.
 You can change the order of the tasks performed.
-Activate the tasks you want to usa, then click the button 'Reorder tasks' and change their order as you wish, then confirm the selection.
+Activate the tasks you want to use, then click the button 'Reorder tasks' and change their order as you wish, then confirm the selection.

 The four math tasks in the 'Spectra math' frame that involve all the spectra ('Average all,' 'Normalise and average all,' 'Sum all,' 'Norm. and sum all') act on all the original spectra loaded (and don't work if you have loaded just one spectrum), and remain insensitive to other tasks performed.
 By activating the 'Use for spec. an.' option, you force the program to utilise the result of these operations for the spectral analysis, disregarding any other task performed on individual spectra.
 Be cautious in managing this option.
 In any case, a message in the terminal window will appear, indicating that you are using the combined original spectra for spectral analysis.